GOVTNZ/web-standards/guidance/assessment/glossary/a11y-terms.md

 : Cascading Style Sheets.
 These are the most common way to describe how HTML elements should look on a page.

 focus
-: when you use the Tab key to move forward through a web page, the browser sets keyboard 'focus' to each interactive component (e.g. links, buttons, text inputs, etc).
-When something has focus, you're able to interact with it using your keyboard, like pressing Enter on a link.
+: when you use the <kbd>Tab</kbd> key to move forward through a web page, the browser sets keyboard 'focus' to each interactive component (e.g. links, buttons, text inputs, etc).
+When something has focus, you're able to interact with it using your keyboard, like pressing <kbd>Enter</kbd> on a link.
 There should also be some kind of visual focus indicator that makes it clear to sighted users which element currently has focus.

 high-stakes content
 : critical content that people need.
 Examples include content about: